 photo by Jesse Mann

-Sycamore’s previous title, The Freezer Door, was a New York Times Editors’ Choice, one of Oprah Magazine’s Best LGBTQ Books of 2020, and a Finalist for the PEN/Jean Stein Book Award.
+Sycamore’s title before that, The Freezer Door (Semiotext(e) 2020), was a New York Times Editors’ Choice, one of Oprah Magazine’s Best LGBTQ Books of 2020, and a Finalist for the PEN/Jean Stein Book Award.

 Sycamore is the author of four novels and three nonfiction titles, and the editor of six nonfiction anthologies.

-Sycamore’s most recent anthology, Between Certain Death and a Possible Future: Queer Writing on Growing up with the AIDS Crisis, is one of BookRiot’s 100 Most Influential Queer Books of All Time.
+Sycamore’s most recent anthology, Between Certain Death and a Possible Future: Queer Writing on Growing up with the AIDS Crisis (Arsenal Pulp Press 2021), was named by BookRiot as one of the 100 Most Influential Queer Books of All Time.

-Sycamore’s most recent novel, Sketchtasy (Arsenal Pulp Press 2018), was one of NPR’s Best Books of 2018.
-Her memoir, The End of San Francisco (City Lights 2013), won a Lambda Literary Award.
-And her anthology, Why Are Faggots So Afraid of Faggots?: Flaming Challenges to Masculinity, Objectification, and the Desire to Conform (AK Press 2012), was an American Library Association Stonewall Honor Book.
+Sycamore’s anthology Why Are Faggots So Afraid of Faggots?: Flaming Challenges to Masculinity, Objectification, and the Desire to Conform (AK Press 2012) was an American Library Association Stonewall Honor Book.

 Mattilda made a short 16mm film, All That Sheltering Emptiness, in collaboration with Joey Carducci.
 The film premiered in 2010 at the Rotterdam International Film Festival, and has screened around the world.